-- An ability to think both strategically and tactically about the relations between potential donors and fundraising goals - An ability to provide specialist expertise in the area of major gift giving, and to develop a long term strategy for the solicitation of principal gifts - Excellent communication skills, both oral and written - An ability to ask for, or arrange for others to ask for, significant gifts to enable the Medical Sciences Division and the collegiate University to maintain their world-class status - The ability to promote interest amongst prospective donors in the goals of the Medical Sciences Division and the University as a whole - The ability to converse effectively and convincingly with a range of people, including major donors, academics and senior officers, and to represent the University at the highest levels; the capability of representing the University at a senior level - Ability to thrive and work well under pressure whilst remaining aware of detail
+- An ability to think both strategically and tactically about the relations between potential donors and fundraising goals. - An ability to provide specialist expertise in the area of major gift giving. - Excellent communication skills, both oral and written. - An ability to ask for, or arrange for others to ask for, significant gifts to enable the Medical Sciences Division and the collegiate University to maintain their world-class status. - The ability to promote interest amongst prospective donors in the goals of the Medical Sciences Division and the University as a whole. - The ability to converse effectively and convincingly with a range of people, including major donors, academics and senior officers, and to represent the University at the highest levels; the capability of representing the University at a senior level. - Ability to thrive and work well under pressure whilst remaining aware of detail.